How To Delete a Page or Whitespace from Word

 Here is a sample heading (paragraph marks enabled) followed by an image that didn’t originally fit at the bottom of the page.
 Using the steps above, the two items appear together without any whitespace.

-No matter what changes you make to your content, Print Preview will always show the whitespace.
-As for blank pages, you’ve successfully deleted those so that they won’t appear in a printout or an exported PDF.
-Printers generally cannot print to the edge of a page because the ink bleeds, and it wears out the printer faster.
-The instructions in this article are designed for viewing benefits only.
-However, sometimes, you only need to add a page break to content to get it closer together.
+No matter what changes you make to your content, Print Preview always shows the whitespace.
+As for blank pages, you’ve successfully deleted those, so they don’t appear in a printout or an exported PDF.
+Printers generally cannot print to the edge of a page because the ink bleeds and wears out the printer faster.
+The instructions in this article apply to document viewing benefits only, not printing.
+However, sometimes, you only need to add a page break within the content to get it closer together.
 If nothing else helps, give the page a break!